EvickaStudio/Moodle-Mate/README.md

 **Cost-Effective Operations**: Utilizes GPT-3.5-turbo for cost-effective operations (under 15 cents/month, excluding server costs).
 Alternatively you could just disable summarization in the config file and use the script without GPT-3/4.

-**NEW**: Moodle Mate now supports the OpenAI Assistant endpoint/API.
+**NEW**: Moodle Mate now supports the OpenAI Assistant.
 This feature is currently under development and will be improved in future updates.
-Please be aware that the current version of the Assistant utilizes GPT-4 Turbo and is currently configured to provide summaries exclusively in German for now.
+Please be aware that the current version of the Assistant utilizes GPT-4 Turbo and is currently configured to provide summaries exclusively in German for now (with context).
 To use the Assistant, set the `test` variable in `NotificationSummarizer` to `True`:

 Example:
 ```python